-Going to the Root of It
+Going to the Root of Protein Misinformation

 Before we examine the plant versus animal protein myths, let’s try to understand the common root behind all of the (mis)information that we have out there today when it comes not just to protein, but the entire field of nutrition.
-If you have been doing your homework and personal research up to this point, you know that it all points to one area: corporate interests.
+If you have been doing your homework and personal research up to this point, you know that it all heavily points to one area: industry interests.
 It is no secret today that the milk, dairy, egg and meat farmer groups have immense stakes in their business.
 In North America, 70% of protein is estimated to come from animal products.
 On a global basis plants provide 65% of the protein sources.
 There is no coincidence to this reversal in numbers.
 Factory farming has become a HUGE business!
 It is also one that can easily proliferate itself if the “right” ideas are infused into the general populace.
 Examples of these ideas include fear-based conditioning that you need animal protein for good health or to build muscles, or that you need dairy for strong bones.
 Even though all of these ideas have been exposed today as clever propaganda, they remain heavily ingrained in the majority of people.

 It also does not help that biologically we are wired to crave sugar, salt and fat.
 Therefore high fat foods, like animal foods are naturally addictive for people.
 Couple this with the fact that animal foods were always associated with the powerful and wealthy, and you have a virulent combination that attracts the masses to animal foods.
 However, while these three main areas require their own analyses and solutions, they are each heavily intertwined with the animal food equals the right type and quantity of protein idea.
 And it is one thing if we at least enjoy animal foods and eat them in healthy low amounts from the highest quality sources.
 But many people do not enjoy or wish to consume meat, dairy or eggs, and often eat them simply based on the assumption that they “have to”.
 Others yet simply do not realize the negative health, economic and environmental impacts of eating diets high in animal products.